rickroll747/FAST-DDoS/README.md

 That means I'm not responsible for **Any Damages or Being Held For Liability!**
 Also If you modify my script and publish it to your repository then you have to give out the credits too

-# Give A Star ⭐
+# ⭐ Star This Repo
-Thanks for using this Tool!
-Why not aswell Give a Star to this Project?<br>
+If you find this tool useful, consider starring the repo to support!

 # Credits:
 ![lk](https://github.com/rickroll747/FAST-DDoS/blob/master/Screenshots/Credits.png?raw=true)